naraesk/krunner-translator/README.md

 OR, if you prefer to build manually,

-1. Install the distro-specific dependencies
+1. Install the dependencies listed below
 2. Clone this repo, `cd` into it, and run
 ```sh
 cmake -B build